JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Strings

-Store all string resources in the `strings.xml` file in the `composeResources/values` directory, for example:
+Store all string resources in the `strings.xml` file in the `composeResources/values` directory.
+A static accessor is generated for each item in the `strings.xml` file.

+> Starting with Compose Multiplatform %composeEapVersion%-beta01,
+> accessors for strings are correctly generated for all XML files in the `values` directory.
+>
+{type="warning"}

+#### Simple strings

+To store a simple string, add a `<string>` element to your XML:

 ```XML
 <resources>